Bike Trailers: How to Choose

 Before you purchase a trailer, it’s important to consider how and when your family will use your trailer.
 From weather-tight, all-terrain trailers to basic day-trip trailers, there are plenty of options to meet every families needs.

-Size of Trailer
+3. Size of Trailer

 While riding in the rain is rarely someone’s intentions, keeping your child dry and warm is of concern for many living in wet climates.
 The door panels of trailers very greatly and range from a simple mesh covering with elastic tie-downs to a thick waterproof covering attached with sealed zippers.
-All-weather covers with waterproof zippers are available on the Burley D’Lite, Solo and Cub.
-All Chariot models come with a weather cover, but a separate rain cover is available for heavier rains.
-During rain, or colder weather, trailers also tend to fog up due to lack of air circulation.
-To prevent fogging and to provide air flow, the side windows of the Thule Cougar’s and CX’s partially or completely open up.
+Zip-on plastic rain covers are standard on almost every trailer, but the zippers attaching the covers are rarely waterproof.

 While every trailer on the market provides storage, the amount of storage and its accessibility are key.
 Unfortunately, very few manufacturers provide the actual dimensions of the storage space available, so determining the size available can be challenging (Burley does have their cargo dimensions listed on the specification page for each trailer).
 If however, you are planning on using your trailer to haul goods during kid-free errands, then an upgrade to a Burley D’Lite, Solo, Cub or Encore is in your best interest.

 While all trailers fold down for easy storage, some fold down easier and smaller than others.
 If you have a small trunk, or limited space, be sure to check the dimensions of the folder trailer to ensure it will fit in the space you desire.
 Quick-release wheels is also essential feature if you plan on folding your trailer on a regular basis.